qwiserai/qwiser-on-prem/docs/DEPLOYMENT_GUIDE.md

 Download HuggingFace models and mount to Azure Files.
 See [ML_MODELS_SETUP.md](./ML_MODELS_SETUP.md) for detailed instructions.

 > **Note**: You can skip this step if you are not using the ML models (chat functionality).
-The guide is **STILL UNTESTED** and is provided as a scaffold for future reference.
+This step is **still untested** and is provided as a scaffold for future reference.
 QWiser is expected to migrate to an Azure AI Search based chat functionality which will not require the ML models.

 ### Required Models